-We’re one week closer to the first Summit kicking-off.
+We’re one week closer to the first Summit kicking off.
 Are you as excited as we are?
 We’re looking forward to meeting all of you!
-If you missed any of our blogs highlighting the exciting activities students will experience at Harvard University, you can catch up by reading more here.
+If you missed any of our blogs highlighting the exciting activities students will experience during the Summit at Harvard University, you can catch up by reading more here.
 Now, join Jeremy as he rounds out our tour of the Leadership in Action Summits at Harvard.

 Harvard is one of the most prestigious universities in the country (but you knew that already).
 It has a story unlike any other American university.
 Check out a few of the fun facts about Harvard:

 Eight Harvard alumni signed the American Declaration of Independence — John Adams, Samuel Adams, William Ellery, John Hancock, Elbridge Gerry, William Hooper, Robert Tree Paine, and William Williams.

 Eight US Presidents hold degrees from Harvard, including John Adams, John Quincy Adams, Rutherford B. Hayes, Teddy Roosevelt, Franklin Delano Roosevelt, John F. Kennedy, George W. Bush, and Barack Obama.

 The Harvard campus sits on approximately 5,000 acres of land, or nearly 8 square miles!

 Harvard’s annual endowment is the largest of any university in the world!
 At $36 billion dollars, Harvard’s annual endowment is larger than the GDP of 102 countries.

 As great a university as Harvard is, more than 50 fantastic colleges and universities call the Boston area home.
 One such prestigious university will actually be a stop on your Boston city tour.